nodejs/bluesky/automation.md

 ## Directory structure

-Currently, scripts for the actions are under `./actions` folder.
+Scripts for the actions are under `./actions` folder.
 Records of requested and performed actions are under `./records`.

 ```
-- .github/       # Contains workflows alive
+- .github/workflows       # Contains workflows
+    - process.yml         # Process merged requests
+    - validate.yml        # Validate JSON requests added in PRs to catch early errors

 - actions/       # scripts for the actions
     - lib/